KNOT-FIT-BUT/warc3/README.md

-# knot-warc - Python library to work with Web ARChive files
+# warc-knot - Python library to work with Web ARChive files

-*Note: This is one of forks of original WARC repository.
+*Note: This is one of the forks of the original WARC repository.
 It was primarily created for projects of [Knowledge Technology Research Group](https://knot.fit.vutbr.cz/), but its public-wide usage isn't limited.*
 <details>
 <summary>Fork history</summary>